-This low-maintenance houseplant has a deep purple color on the undersides of the leaves.
+Not to be confused with a snake plant, this low-maintenance houseplant has a deep purple color on the undersides of the leaves.
 It’s an interesting and beautiful addition to any low-light space.
 Its scientific name is Calathea lancifola, and it grows best in loose, fast-draining soil.

 Rattlesnake plants thrive in indirect light and moderate temperatures.
 You only water them when the top of the soil feels dry, and it’s also a good idea to spritz water on their leaves.
 They’re pet-friendly so if Fido or Fluffy gets ahold of them, they’ll be fine.

 This pet-friendly houseplant has draping fronds that might attract your pets, but you won’t have to worry.
 Ponytail palms are pet-safe, and they are extremely low maintenance.
 In fact, you have to worry more about giving them too much water than not enough.
 They need dry soil.

 What’s more, you only need to fertilize them two or three times each year.
 This makes them a great choice for people who decidedly don’t have a green thumb.